dotnev/Nev/Articales/Taxonomy-Oriented Programming a new paradigm.md

 ### **What Is Taxonomy-Oriented Programming?**
-Taxonomy-Oriented Programming is a paradigm that emphasizesthe use of **Kind** and **Type** as fundamental building blocks for software design.
+Taxonomy-Oriented Programming is a paradigm that emphasizesthe use of **`Kind`, `Enum`, `Role`, `Case`, and `Function`** as fundamental building blocks for software design.
 Unlike traditional OOP, which often relies on classes and inheritance, TOP eliminates these complexities infavor of a more modular and efficient approach.

 TOP supports generics, extensive use of polymorphism, promotes immutability, better ways to function calls, and forgoes inheritance, paving the way for a new level of code clarity and performance.
 By focusing on `Types` and `Kinds`, developers can create more maintainable and performant applications without the pitfalls associated with classic OOP designs.